FAQs about MdDS

 Can the MdDS Foundation recommend medications or tell me how much of a specific medication I should take.

 No. The Foundation is not in a position to provide medical/medication advice.
 Please seek the advice of a health care professional.
-A list of doctors who are familiar with the diagnosis of MdDS is available.
+A list of professionals is available on this site.

 Can the MdDS Foundation provide advice such as whether or not I should go on another cruise or how much medication to take when traveling again?